-The members of the MLT Aikins Aboriginal practice area provide a high level of focused expertise and work collaboratively with the firm’s other practice areas to bring our clients the benefits of a full-service business law firm with a significant understanding of the unique issues facing Aboriginal communities.
+The members of the MLT Aikins Aboriginal practice area provide a high level of focused knowledge and work collaboratively with the firm’s other practice areas to bring our clients the benefits of a full-service business law firm with a significant understanding of the unique issues facing Aboriginal communities.

 - Counsel to various Alberta First Nations on the development and administration of property tax and financial administration legislation.

 - Counsel to several Alberta Aboriginal communities on the establishment and structuring of limited partnerships, corporations and trusts for both on- and off-reserve economic development, including the negotiation and structuring of partnerships and joint ventures with industry partners.

 - Counsel to Ontario and Alberta First Nation-owned entities on the structuring and acquisition of a gaming and hospitality business.

 - Counsel on precedent-setting Métis Aboriginal rights litigation.

 - Prepared and negotiated a broad range of specific claims as Counsel for Alberta Indian Claims Commission and in private practice.